Which two principal laws may hold law enforcement officers civilly liable?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-The Maine Tort Claims Act and the Federal Civil Rights Act of 1983 are two principal laws that can hold law enforcement officers civilly liable.
+The Maine Tort Claims Act and the Federal Civil Rights Act of 1983 are the two principal laws that may hold law enforcement officers civilly liable.

 Subscribe